solrphp/solarium-bundle/docs/source/overview.rst

 configuration
 -------------
-now you can configure your bundle under the ``solrphp_solarium`` key. the :doc:`reference/configuration` section lists all configuration options.
+| now you can configure your bundle under the ``solrphp_solarium`` key.
+| for now, configure at least one endpoint and client.

+| the :doc:`reference/configuration` section describes most configuration options.

 license
 -------